Skip to content

 The B2C DX VS Code extension provides Commerce App support directly in the file explorer.

-Any directory containing a commerce-app.json file is automatically decorated with a CA badge in the VS Code explorer, making CAP directories easy to identify.
+• CAP detection — any directory containing a commerce-app.json file is decorated with a CA badge in the explorer, making CAP directories easy to identify.

-Right-click any CAP directory in the VS Code explorer and choose B2C-DX → Install Commerce App (CAP).
+• Install from the explorer — right-click a CAP directory and choose B2C-DX → Install Commerce App (CAP).
 You will be prompted for the target site ID.

 Authentication Requirements